Case Study 6 - Plant Protection Products (PPP) into nature areas

 National park Drentsche Aa in the Netherlands

-Institutions: RIVM
+Institution: RIVM

-Case Study Coordinators: Joost Lahr
+Case Study Coordinator: Joost Lahr

 Objectives / Hypothesis